FeatureBaseDB/www/content/docs/tutorials.md

     fp = list(AllChem.GetMorganFingerprintAsBitVect(mol, 2, nBits=4096).GetOnBits())
     ```

-* Query all chembl_id that has all “on” positions from inverse-mol db, return list of chembl_id
+* Query all chembl_id that has all “on” positions from inverse-mol index, return list of chembl_id

     ```python
     cluster = Client(hosts=[127.0.0.1:10101])